medic/cht-docs/content/en/apps/tutorials/application-graphics.md

 Finally run the command: `cht --local upload-app-settings`

-To customise the icons used in tasks or the action bar, we will need to edit a form propteries file and add an icon property as outline in [form properties]({{< ref "apps/tutorials/form-properties" >}}) tutorial.
+To customise the icons used in tasks or the action bar, you will need to edit a form properties file and add an icon property as outline in [form properties]({{< ref "apps/tutorials/form-properties" >}}) tutorial.

-To customise the icons used in targets, we will need to add an icon property in a target's defunition as shown in the [targets]({{< ref "apps/tutorials/targets" >}}) tutorial.
+To customise the icons used in targets, you will need to add an icon property in a target's definition as shown in the [targets]({{< ref "apps/tutorials/targets" >}}) tutorial.